Yen to Peso Forecast 2026, 2027, 2028, 2029, 2030 - XS

 Next 3 months (Q1 2026)

-In Q1 2026, the PHP is likely to keep a slight edge as BoJ lifts rates toward 0.75% while Japan’s inflation trends toward 2%, easing pressure on the yen; the balance still favors the peso, though JPY could regain ground if BoJ signals further tightening.
+In Q1 2026, the PHP is likely to maintain a slight edge as the BoJ lifts rates toward 0.75% while Japan’s inflation trends toward 2%, easing pressure on the yen; the balance still favors the peso, though JPY could regain ground if the BoJ signals further tightening.

 0.3650 - 0.3950